Skip to content

 Workflow components:

-1. Trigger node - Start from webhook, schedule, or manual
+1. Trigger node - Webhook, schedule, or manual start

-2. AI Agent node - Generate the content that needs review
+2. AI Agent node - Generate content that needs review

-• Configure with appropriate LLM (Claude, GPT-4, etc.)
+• Configure with your preferred LLM (Claude, GPT-4, etc.)

-• Include clear system prompts for consistent output format
+• Use clear system prompts for consistent output

 3. Slack node (Human in the Loop category)